All Episodes

 viva frei

-The fact that the judge happens to be black is really not going to help any of the narrative here, who also has allegedly, according to some reports today, uh, an indirect or an interest in treatment clinics, letting this guy go on a you know, promise to appear after having such violent crimes as you know, possession of a gun in the hands of a felon, uh assaulting his sister.
+The fact that the judge happens to be black is really not going to help any of the narrative here, who also has allegedly, according to some reports today, an indirect or an interest in treatment clinics, letting this guy go on a promise to appear after having such violent crimes as possession of a gun in the hands of a felon, assaulting his sister.

 It's a failed system.

-The amazing thing about the you know, the racism element of this, and now people are finally allowed to observe what the FBI had stopped tracking by way of demographics of violent crimes.
+The amazing thing about the racism element of this, and now people are finally allowed to observe what the FBI had stopped tracking by way of demographics of violent crimes.

 Back in the day, remember when the whole anti-Asian hate crime spate in the wake of COVID.

-The demographics of that is that it was most likely uh black Americans doing this to Asians, but you know, the the narrative had to be it's somehow whitey's fault.
+The demographics of that is that it was most likely black Americans doing this to Asians, but the narrative had to be it's somehow Whitey's fault.

 So they didn't even report on that at the time.